Thursday 24 April 1941

 A secret cablegram dated 24 April 1941 reports:

 there are about 145,000 prisoners in the Middle East excluding Abyssinia and Eritrea and figures (are) still growing. ((National Archives of Australia NAA: A 433, 1945/2/6098, 1941-1943) ).While this sounds like a positive, taking care of the vast hordes of Italian prisoners is becoming a major issue for the Allies.
 Many of these prisoners will wind up in Australia, causing a strain on transport and that country's resources.

-The British launch their own attacks in the Gazala area which are quickly broken off but cause genuine alarm.
+The British Army launches its own attack in the Gazala area which is quickly broken off but causes genuine alarm.
 The Royal Navy assists by bombarding the Capuzzo/Bardia area during the night, with the RAF joining in.
 The British obviously are building up large tank forces near Bardia and Sollum, with the German high command realizing that loss of those areas "would lead... also to the abandonment of the fight for Tobruk."

 The German summary notes that the battle is developing into a "crisis-like situation" that requires "immediate reinforcement" - which the OKH (Army High Command in Berlin) notes is "currently not possible."
 The Tobruk battle is developing into a classic stalemate.

 Churchill sends a telegram in which he continues his veiled attacks on Middle East Commander General Archibald Wavell.
 After making some elementary tactical suggestions - using smoke screens in Tobruk Harbor to protect shipping - he turns to his usual theme of Wavell providing insufficient information about the situation.
 "We still await news" of recent battles in Libya, he writes, noting "Evidently there was a severe defeat."
 He continues: